mermaidpurse/wrapsher/docs/roadmap.md

 ## Issues

-- Check that types in various places are actually types
+- Check that types in various places are actually types (as struct does now)
-- We badly need either module-scoped variables or an easy way to use module fstructs.
 - Parser: Multiline function calls, or maybe multiline function calls with funs, don't seem to work, like `map(\n...fun...\n)`, maybe other multiline calls.
 It works when you break on the `{` and